jajaio/pro-project-summer-2016/plan.md

 I want to learn a lot about the Unity3D engine.
 I had taken a camp on it about a year ago, but I'm pretty rusty.
 After Skilstak Pro, I want to go on and make even more Unity3D games.
+In this FPS, I want to be able to shoot things, and maybe some AI so they can shoot back.
+I want this to just be a small simple game.
+No plot, just shoot and be shot.

 ## Reference Links